-As of December 31, 2021, the Sika Group held 31,125 Shares as treasury shares, and as of September 30, 2022, the Sika Group held 37,527 Shares as treasury shares.
+As of December 31, 2022, the Sika Group held 64,446 Shares as treasury shares.
 The treasury shares do not carry voting and dividend rights.

 Outstanding Conversion, Option Rights and Bonds

 The Sika Group primarily finances its operations through the issuance of bonds.
 As of the date of this Prospectus, the Sika Group had the following bonds outstanding: